CosmicThing2/Mod-Playground/README.md

 ### Minecraft Mod Playground Script - Created by CosmicThing2
 ### Latest download: [MPG.exe](https://github.com/CosmicThing2/Mod-Playground/releases/download/v1.02/MPG.exe)

+## Basic Requirements

+For Mod Playground to work, you MUST have:
+- Java.
+Minecraft (and any mods) require Java to be installed to work.
+I recommend having the latest 32-bit and 64-bit versions installed (unless you've got a 32-bit PC).
+Java can be found [here](https://www.java.com/en/download/manual.jsp).
+- Valid Minecraft Account(s).
+To download the game and any needed libraries, you will be asked to sign into MultiMC with a valid Minecraft account.
+For schools (and other businesses), you must legally own an account per device the game is running on.
+I will never support hacked or unlicensed clients.
+- Internet Connection.
+For MultiMC to authenticate and for Mod Playground to download/update any mods, you need an Internet Connection.
+The faster the better!
+- MultiMC (included).
+This is provided in the download and the launcher can automatically install it for you.
+In a LAN environment, this would have to be copied/deployed to all PCs that are going to play the game.

 ## Install
 ### First time
 If running it for the first time, simply run the self-extracting package 'MPG.exe'.
 The Mod Playground will then ask you for a few different directories but the defaults will be fine for most people (for more information on these settings, see below).
 In a LAN environment, you may wish to enable some of/more of the advanced features.